Feyerabend/ABC80/abc802/README.md

 Even if the IBM PC first was launced with a BASIC in ROM, the ABC802 also marked the end of an era started with SOL, Apple II, Commodore PET, TRS-80, and the like.
 The instant BASIC at startup had passed its prime time.
 This was true for the *business market* where ABC802 belonged, when you either made your own program or bought from it on the market from small developers, small firms.
-On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM right at this time rised and thrived, where it stayed for some time longer and much stronger, almost in to the next decade ..
+That was to change.
+On the other hand there was a compleatly different *home computer* domain in which BASIC in ROM right at this time rised and thrived, where it stayed for some time longer and much stronger, almost into the next decade ..

-But as can be witnessed below, BASIC II was quite fast for its time.
+But as can be witnessed below, BASIC II in ABC802 was quite fast for its time.
 Often very near (below or above) the highly prasied BBC Micro.
-It also had the possible choice between different number types in trafe-off between speed and precision.
+It also had the possible choice between different number types in trade-off between speed and precision.
 Thus making it versatile in many applications.

 ### ABC802